 What better place indeed?
 Fingers crossed.
 Let’s see where it goes.

 BENEFIT CONCERT – 7 p.m.
 4-part Acappella group, Syncopation, sings Jazz, Spirituals, and Rock and Roll to give the audience a respite from daily stress.
-Free will offerings will benefit the roof repair and ongoing restoration of the Inn.
+Free will offerings will benefit the roof repair costs and contruction, there’s only so much compaines like roof repair austin can do to reduce the costs on their end.
+It’ll also help towards the ongoing restoration of the Inn.
 The Major’s Inn, Gilbertsville.

 YPN NETWORKING MIXER – 6-8 p.m.
 Meet young area professionals.
 Also feature a short presentation on identity theft, Diana (of the Delaware County Mentoring Program) discussing opportunities to mentor kids in Delaware county, and a talk with a new Otsego county small business owner.
 Attendance, free.
 Refreshments available for purchase.
 Red’s Ale House & Grill, 84 Main St., Oneonta.